41 Wake Forest Law Review 1 (2006)

 But is this assumption sound?
 This Article explores the uncritical assumption that the same due process considerations apply to alien defendants as to domestic defendants in the personal jurisdiction context.
 It concludes that the current approach to personal jurisdiction over foreign defendants is doctrinally inconsistent with broader notions of American constitutionalism.
 The inconsistency is particularly stark given recent Fifth Amendment jurisprudence, including that involving Guantanamo Bay detainees.
 The limits on a court's power to assert extraterritorial personal jurisdiction over alien defendants derive not from the Due Process Clause, as commonly assumed, but from the inherent attributes of sovereignty under international law.
 The Article concludes by suggesting two frameworks for determining when a court may exercise personal jurisdiction over a nonresident, alien defendant.
 For theoretical coherence and pragmatic reasons, the Court should untether the personal jurisdiction analysis from the Constitution in international cases.
 Sovereignty, not due process, limits a U.S. Court's extraterritorial assertion of personal jurisdiction.

 Parrish, Austen L., "Sovereignty, Not Due Process: Personal Jurisdiction Over Nonresident, Alien Defendants" (2006).
-Faculty Publications.
+Articles by Maurer Faculty.
 Paper 884.